Skip To Main Content

 Pay your housing rent

-As a council tenant you must pay your rent in advance every week, fortnight or month, according to your tenancy conditions.
+As a council tenant you must pay your rent in advance every week, fortnight or month.
+Your tenancy agreement will include the details of your contract.

-Your rent is fixed every April, in line with government legislation for setting rents.
+Your rent amount is fixed every April, in line with the government’s rules for setting rent.
 If we have to increase your rent, we’ll tell you in writing at least four weeks in advance.

-You might not be receiving all the money you’re entitled to, or maybe you’re struggling to make the most of what you have – check our debt and money advice.
+You might not be receiving all the money you’re entitled to, or maybe you’re struggling to make the most of what you have.
+Check our debt and money advice to find ways to manage your money.

 Pay by direct debit